Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: System Model

-where the elevation angle and azimuth angle of path $z$ are represented by $\rho_{z}^{el}$ and $\rho_{z}^{az}$, respectively, and the complex gain is denoted as $\beta_z$.
+To accurately capture and analyze the environment, the BS utilizes an RGB camera to take real-time images of the scene.
+We consider a narrowband block-fading channel model to describe the communication pathway from the BS to the user $v_i$.
+For the communication link between the BS and user $v_i$ on the $w^{th}$ subcarrier at time $t$, the channel vector $\mathbf{h}[t]$, composed of $Z$ distinct paths, is defined as follows \cite{lider}: where the elevation angle and azimuth angle of path $z$ are represented by $\rho_{z}^{el}$ and $\rho_{z}^{az}$, respectively, and the complex gain is denoted as $\beta_z$.
 The array response vector, which functions based on both the elevation and azimuth angles, is expressed as $\mathbf{\alpha}(\rho_{z}^{az}, \rho_{z}^{el})$.
-For the received signal at the $w^{th}$ subcarrier and at time $t$ by user $v_i$ from the BS, is characterized as \cite{RGB_camera}: